glFusion/searcher/README.md

 have many occurrences of a single word from always appearing at the top of the search results, outweighing other pages that may be more relevant.

+#### Show author name in results
+You can select to include the author's name in the search results, with or without a link, or hide the name altogether.

+#### Stemmer (Experimental)
+This plugin includes an adaptation of the Porter language stemmer to determine the roots of words.
+To use this select "Porter_en", otherwise select "None" (the default).

+The stemmer is experimental and may lead to odd results but will also include results based on word variations such as plurals.
+You must regenerate all indexes if this option is changed.

 ### Weighting
 Different weights can be assigned to words that appear in different fields.
 For example, you might want to give a higher weight, or priority, to search